As a restaurant owner, you can have the best ambiance, excellent menu, ample waitstaff coverage and still lose customers to your competitors.

 One of the most pivotal guest data point is feedback.
 Listening to what your customers have to say about their experience can help you identify problem areas (or even winning areas) about your service that you are currently unaware about.
 Use post-dining reviews to gather crucial feedback and analyze it on a daily basis to improve your customer service.

 Lastly, guest data can help you not only in providing an enhanced service to customers during their dining experience, but can also keep them coming back for more through targeted messaging.
-Advanced CRM systems can help you segment and target your customers accordingly to make them feel special and keep them coming back for more.
+Advanced CRM systems or restaurant automation platforms can help you segment and target your customers accordingly to make them feel special and keep them coming back for more.
 Have a few loyal customers?
 Send them a special discount.
 These little additions to your service experience will help your restaurant build a loyal list of customers.

 Increasing Revenue with Customer Service